 Vegan dinner and cocktail at Millenium

-The latest wave of vegan restaurants includes a couple popular Black-owned spots (and trucks) that offer a healthier and planet-friendly alternative to fast food with crave-worthy portions, like Instagram-ready Malibu’s Burgers (even the milkshakes are plant-based) and the hearty fried chicken sandwiches and tenders from Don’t be Chick’n.
+The latest wave of vegan restaurants includes a couple popular Black-owned spots that offer a healthier and planet-friendly alternative to fast food with crave-worthy portions, like Instagram-ready Malibu’s Burgers (even the milkshakes are plant-based).
 There’s an enthusiastic fanbase for a couple spots serving vegan soul food, like the ample plates of vegan BBQ from Vegan Mob—with some Mexican and Filipino influences in their Fusion Meals—and the flavor-packed, Louisiana Creole-style dishes at Souley Vegan (chef-owner Tamearra Dyson has expanded to Los Angeles and Las Vegas, and even beat Bobby Flay on the Food Network!).

 Variety of dishes at Vegan Mob

 A number of places are creating their own plant-based proteins, like the house-made diced Louisiana hot links at Souley Vegan, and Taqueria La Venganza is making plant-based carnitas (with shredded soy skin marinated in a smoky citrus brine), pollo, and even chicharrón.
 Señor Sisig Vegano uses a marinated and char-grilled soy protein to make their pork sisig, chicken sisig, longanisa chorizo, and tocino.
 With these housemade, seasoned proteins, all the authentic flavor is there.
 Even Bare Knuckle Pizza has a quality lineup of Neapolitan pizzas with some of the best vegan melty, creamy mozzarella you’ll ever taste (from local vegan deli The Butcher’s Son).